-Although this plan applies mainly to buildings and streetscapes, the definition of heritage is very broad and includes indigenous sites, trees, natural landscapes, industrial sites and bridges.
+Although this plan applies mainly to buildings and streetscapes, the items listed in Schedule 5 LEP 2012 are very broad and includes Aboriginal places of heritage significance, trees, natural landscapes, industrial sites, cemeteries, bridges and railway viaducts.

 The Lismore Citywide Heritage Study carried out in 1995 identified places, buildings and other items.
-Many of these are legally protected in the Lismore LEP 2000.
-Special precincts containing individual and groups of important buildings and streetscapes are protected in Conservation Areas.
+Many of these are legally protected in the Lismore LEP 2012.
+Special precincts containing individual and groups of important buildings and streetscapes are protected in heritage conservation areas.